simplesamlphp/simplesamlphp-module-webauthn/docs/fido2SecondFactor.md

      * If not specified, the scope will be the hostname of the IdP as per
      * its metadata.
 It is permissible to widen the scope up to the prinicpal
      * domain though (e.g. authentication service is "saml.example.com" => scope
      * can be extended to "example.com"; but not "examp1e.com".
+A registered
+     * FIDO2 token can then also be used on other servers in the same domain.
      * If configuring this item, be sure that the authentication server name and
      * the desired scope are a suffix match.
      */